-Hint: If you already have a softcopy list of the names of your Data Groups, RETs and DETs, in a data dictionary then cut and paste the list into the

-Master_SCOPE_Excel_Import_Template spreadsheet. (located under the directory where you installed SCOPE) Follow the instructions in the ReadMe sheet and then import the list into your SCOPE count.
+Hint: If you already have a softcopy list of the names of your Data Groups, RETs and DETs, in a data dictionary then cut and paste the list into the Master_SCOPE_Excel_Import_Template spreadsheet. (located under the directory where you installed SCOPE) Follow the instructions in the ReadMe sheet and then import the list of FTRs, RETs and DETs into your SCOPE count.
 See Import Existing Counts from CSV